Monarchy of the North: Background

 The North of Portugal has often been the historical setting for revolutions and revolts against the position of the Portuguese government, from the Liberal Revolution of 1820, which went against the absolutist government, to the Republican Revolt of 1891, which went against the monarchist government.
 However, the North has also been the traditional seat of the Portuguese nobility.

 When the 5 October 1910 revolution deposed King Manuel II of Portugal, the Portuguese monarchy, which traced its roots back to 868, was supplanted by the First Portuguese Republic.
 King Manuel II and the royal family, now banished from Portuguese soil, fled from Ericeira into exile, first to Gibraltar and then to the United Kingdom, where the British monarch gave them refuge.

-After the revolution, King Manuel II and many others speculated the downfall of the newly installed republican regime, as it was installed without much popular support.
-Though King Manuel II was ready to reassume his rightful throne, he stressed the importance of being diplomatically and electorally restored, not militarily.
+After the revolution, King Manuel II and many others expected the quick downfall of the newly installed republican regime, as it was installed without much popular support.
+Though King Manuel II was ready to reassume his rightful throne, he stressed the importance of restoration through diplomacy and elections, not force.

 On 3 October 1911, Paiva Couceiro commanded the first counter-republican revolt after the revolution, the first monarchist incursion into the northern city of Chaves.
-The monarchist forces raised the blue and white flag of the monarchy at the city hall and held Chaves for three days, until they retreated when republican forces marched towards the city.
+The monarchist forces raised the blue and white flag of the monarchy at the city hall and held the city for three days, but retreated when republican forces marched towards the city.